AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 void PI_gettail (PWord *, int *, PWord);
 ```
 The first is a function for getting the head of a list.
 PI_gethead()takes three arguments:
-* The first argument is the address of a variable which will hold the head’s
+* The first argument is the address of a variable which will hold the head's
 value.
-* The second argument is the address of a variable which will hold the head’s
+* The second argument is the address of a variable which will hold the head's
 type.
 * The third argument is the value of the list.
 The second function, PI_gettail(), gets the tail of a list.
 This function also
 takes three arguments:
-* The first argument is the address of a variable which will hold the tail’s value.
+* The first argument is the address of a variable which will hold the tail's value.
-* The second argument is the address of a variable which will hold the tail’s
+* The second argument is the address of a variable which will hold the tail's
 type.
 * The third argument is the value of the list.
 The forms for these functions are: